Blogger Sentiment Analysis

 The next chart shows the average four-week future S&P 500 Index return by ranked fifth (quintile) of net blogger sentiment over the entire sample period.
-Each quintile represents 75-76 observations.
+Each quintile represents 88 observations.
 Results generally confirm the negative correlation from the preceding regression, but the decline across quintiles is not completely systematic.
 Extreme sentiment readings (tail effects) drive the relationship.

 Do the participating bloggers learn and improve over time?

-The final chart plots the lagged 52-week rolling correlation between net blogger sentiment and four-week future S&P 500 Index return over the entire sample period.
+The final chart plots the past 52-week rolling correlation between net blogger sentiment and four-week future S&P 500 Index return over the entire sample period.
 The darker dashed line is the best-fit linear trend line for this rolling correlation.
 If the bloggers as a group learn and improve over time (assuming stable group membership), the correlation should trend upward.
 Although the correlation varies, there is no evidence of long-run improvement in aggregate blogger forecasting performance.
 Instead, forecasting performance tends to become worse over time.

 In summary, analysis of Ticker Sense Blogger Sentiment Poll results indicates that aggregate blogger sentiment, like many sentiment indicators, is perhaps slightly contrarian with respect to future stock market behavior.